 — This opens the door for new blockchain applications, and increase the efficiency of the system as a whole.

 Bigger, faster, better – are we talking about the latest blockbuster?
 No!
 We’re talking about humble old blockchain and its quest to keep up with the ever-increasing amount of activity on its network.
 Today, let’s take a look at layer 2 blockchains – and how they’re enabling existing blockchains to scale.

-Blockchain has driven an incredible raft of innovation, all based on just one simple premise: the ability to move value around autonomously.
-But despite its evident utility, blockchain is facing some real-world limitations, and that’s down to one big problem: it’s not designed to scale.
+Blockchain has driven an incredible raft of innovation, all based on just one simple premise: The ability to move value around autonomously.
+But despite its evident utility, blockchain is facing some real-world limitations.
+Unfortunately, that’s down to one big problem: it’s not designed to scale.